pineapplemachine/mach.d/mach/io/file/readme.md

 The `Path` type may be used to perform actions and manipulations with file paths.
-An instance should be created simply by calling the constructor with some string representing a file path.
+An instance should be created by calling the constructor with some string representing a file path.

 ``` D